City of Ushuaia

 Touring around the city

-Among the curiosities found along the waterfront is the Saint Christopher, emblematic ship stranded on the shores of the Beagle; the Falkland Islands Memorial in tribute to the fallen in the war; the Paseo de las Rosas; the walk of artisans and the mythical sign that welcomes the city at the end of the world.
-At the end of this tour along the waterfront you reach the commercial pier and the Paseo Pioneros Antárticos.
+Along the waterfront, intriguing sights await discovery, including the emblematic ship Saint Christopher, marooned on the shores of the Beagle; the Falkland Islands Memorial, a solemn tribute to those who perished in war; the Paseo de las Rosas; the artisan walkway; and the legendary sign that bids welcome to the city at the end of the world.
+Concluding this captivating waterfront journey, you'll arrive at the commercial pier and the Antarctic Pioneers Promenade.

 Martial Glacier